airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Grey literature

 Use this site; [do not register](https://vote.gov/register), check a voter registration.
-Will probably need more info in some states; while other need less.
+Will probably need more info in some states; while others need less.

 An automtic tool that I've made for [pa voter services](https://github.com/airborne-commando/voter-reg-status).
 Feel free to fork for other states.